 Since there is no adult supervision provided until 7:40 a.m., early arriving students, regardless of age, should stay with parents.
 There are no exceptions to this policy.
-Unsupervised children will be asked to call their parents to return and the school bay bill for extended care service as if the student stayed later after school.
+Unsupervised children

 In the case that students are not picked up from school by 3:15, they will be taken to Falcon's Nest and parents will be billed for this service.
 Dismissal from Falcon's Nest is at 6:00 pm.
 Parents will be billed for late pick up.